akinizer/KoroveriSpringBoot/README.md

 	  or with npm start

   4. The IDE routes you to localhost:3000/CaseModel that is operated by React for frontend

+Features:
+  - Access to JSON files through browser as a list of records
+  - Interactive CRUD operations
+  - Filtered search by city and date
+  - Unit tests
+  - Dynamic Canvas Data Charts

 Notes:
    - Be sure CORS Protocol is disabled on your browser, you can use Chrome Extension "Access-Control-Allow-Origin:ON" if it is necessary)